 Below is a table outlining some of the common COFs used in rigging.
 The following calculations are not exact in all circumstances.
 However, they are a reasonable guideline for the necessary force to move an object across a flat, uphill, or downhill surface.

 Let’s dive into a practical scenario: moving a 10,000-pound load with a metal base across a level concrete floor.
 To figure out the force required, you’d apply a straightforward formula: COF multiplied by the Weight of the Load equals the Force needed.

 COF x Weight of Load = Force

-Taking it a step further, if you placed the same load on machine skates on a level concrete surface, the required force would drop even more.
+Taking it a step further, placing the load on machine skates (which have a COF of just 0.05) drop the required force dramatically: